How to Sell Your Apartment Without an Intermediary in Colombia (Step by Step)

 How to Find an Apartment in Colombia — Complete Rental Guide

-The buyer/tenant perspective: where to search, how to negotiate, and what to check before signing.
+The buyer/tenant's perspective: where to look, how to negotiate, and what to check before signing.

-How to attend interested buyers without risking your safety
+How to handle interested parties without risking your safety

-Receiving strangers in your apartment has real risk.
-It doesn't have to scare you, but you do need a minimum protocol before opening the door.
+Receiving strangers in your apartment carries a real risk.
+You don't have to be afraid, but you do need a minimum protocol before opening the door.

 Before the visit: talk on the phone first.
-Ask what their budget is, whether they already have mortgage approval or will pay cash, and when they want to move.
-This filters out curious people with no real intention to buy.
-If they're financing with a mortgage, ask for the bank approval letter before a second visit — any serious bank issues it in days.
-If they're paying cash, that deserves an additional conversation about how they plan to make the payment.
+Ask what their budget is, if they already have approved credit or if they will pay cash, and when they want to move in.
+This filters out the curious with no real intention to buy.
+If they are going to finance with a mortgage, ask for the bank approval letter before arranging a second visit — any serious bank issues one in days.
+If they are paying cash, that deserves an additional conversation about how they plan to make the payment.

 During the visit: never be alone.
 Bring a family member or friend.
-Don't let the visitor access areas of the home without being present (especially closets and secondary bedrooms).
-Store personal documents, computers, and valuables before any visit.
-Clear red flag: someone who pressures to see the apartment at night, alone, without giving their name or ID number.
-In a transaction worth tens of millions of pesos, no serious person is in a rush to skip basic steps.
+Do not let the visitor access areas of the home without being present (especially closets and secondary bedrooms).
+Put away personal documents, computers, and valuables before any visit.
+Clear red flag: anyone who insists on seeing the apartment at night, alone, without giving a name or ID number.
+In a transaction of tens of millions of pesos, no serious person is in a hurry to skip basic steps.

-1. Purchase agreement: it's the contract that formalizes the agreement before signing the deed.
-It includes price, payment method, delivery date, and earnest money (deposit, usually 10% of the value).
-If the buyer backs out without cause, the earnest money stays with you.
-If you're the one who backs out, you must return double.
-The agreement can be signed before a notary or as a private document with authenticated signatures.
+1. Promissory purchase agreement (promesa de compraventa): this is the contract that formalizes the agreement before signing the title deed.
+It includes price, payment method, delivery date, and the earnest money (deposit, generally 10% of the value).
+If the buyer cancels without cause, you keep the deposit.
+If you are the one who backs out, you must return double.
+The promise can be signed before a notary or as a private document with authenticated signatures.

-2. Due diligence: the buyer (or their bank) verifies the Certificate of Title, clearance documents, and that there are no title problems.
-If they're getting a mortgage, the bank also does a commercial appraisal of the property — the buyer pays that cost.
+2. Due diligence: the buyer (or their bank) verifies the Certificate of Tradition and Freedom, the clearances (paz y salvos), and that there are no title problems.
+If they are using a mortgage, the bank will also perform a commercial appraisal of the property — the buyer pays that cost.

-3. Public deed: signed at the notary's office.
-Any notary in Colombia can do it.
-Notary costs are split 50/50 between buyer and seller (between 0.27% and 0.54% of the property value according to notary rates).
+3. Public Deed (escritura pública): signed at a notary office.
+Any notary in Colombia can do this.
+Notary costs are split 50/50 between buyer and seller (between 0.27% and 0.54% of the property value according to notary fees).
 The registration tax (1% of the value) is usually paid by the buyer.

-4. Payment and delivery: if there's a mortgage, the bank disburses directly to your account at the same notary or in the following days.
-If it's cash, demand confirmed bank transfer before signing.
-Never sign the deed without verifying that the money is available in your account.
-After signing, the buyer registers the new deed at the Office of Registration and Public Instruments — that completes the legal transfer.
+4. Payment and delivery: if there is a mortgage, the bank disburses the funds directly to your account at the notary or in the following days.
+If it is a cash sale, demand a confirmed bank transfer before signing.
+Never sign the deed without having verified that the money is available in your account.
+After signing, the buyer registers the new deed at the Public Registry and Instruments Office — that completes the legal transfer.

 Critical point: if your apartment has a mortgage with a bank, coordinate with that entity from the beginning.
-The bank must release the lien at closing, and the buyer's bank (or cash payment) must pay off that debt in the same transaction.
-Don't leave it for the last minute.
+The bank must lift the lien at the time of closing, and the buyer's bank (or the cash payment) must settle that debt in the same transaction.
+Don't leave it until the last minute.

 📖 Keep reading

-The same no-intermediary approach, but applied to rentals.
-Useful if you still haven't decided between selling or renting.
+The same approach without intermediaries, but applied to rentals.
+Useful if you haven't decided between selling or renting yet.

 ❓ Do I need a lawyer to sell without a real estate agency?

-It's not mandatory.
-The notary guides the deed process.
-A lawyer can be useful for reviewing the purchase agreement if there are particular conditions (seller's mortgage, direct financing between individuals), but in a standard direct sale the process is clear enough to handle without additional legal advice.
+It is not mandatory.
+The notary guides the titling process.
+A lawyer can be useful to review the promissory purchase agreement if there are special conditions (seller's mortgage, direct financing between individuals), but in a standard direct sale, the process is clear enough to manage without additional legal advice.

-❓ Can I sell if I have an active mortgage?
+❓ Can I sell if I have an existing mortgage?

 Yes.
-The bank has a lien on the property but that doesn't prevent the sale.
-At closing, the buyer's bank (or cash payment) pays off the debt and the bank releases the lien.
-Notify your bank as soon as you start looking for a buyer — response times vary and you don't want surprises at closing.
+The bank has a lien on the property, but that does not prevent the sale.
+At the time of closing, the buyer's bank (or the cash payment) settles the debt and the bank lifts the lien.
+Inform your bank as soon as you start looking for a buyer — response times vary and you don't want any surprises at the time of closing.

 ❓ How long does it take to sell without a real estate agency?

-In Medellín and Bogotá, a well-listed apartment with fair pricing can receive visits in the first week.
-From the first serious visit to closing with a mortgage, it takes between 45 and 90 days — the buyer's bank takes time to approve and disburse.
-Without a mortgage (cash buyer), it can close in 2 to 3 weeks.
+In Medellín and Bogotá, a well-advertised apartment at a fair price can receive visits in the first week.
+From the first serious visit to closing with a mortgage, it takes between 45 and 90 days — the buyer's bank takes time to approve and disburse the funds.
+Without credit (cash buyer), it can be closed in 2 to 3 weeks.

-❓ How much does the Certificate of Title and Freedom cost?
+❓ How much does the Certificate of Tradition and Freedom cost?

 Approximately $16,600 COP.
-It's obtained online at snr.gov.co in minutes.
-It's the key document to verify that the property is free of mortgages, seizures, or legal encumbrances.
-The serious buyer will ask for it — have the property registration number for the apartment handy.
+It is obtained online at snr.gov.co in minutes.
+It is the key document to verify that the property is free of mortgages, liens, or legal encumbrances.
+A serious buyer will ask for it — have the property registration number (matrícula inmobiliaria) on hand.

 ❓ Do I pay taxes when selling my apartment?

-If you sell for more than you bought it, the excess may be subject to withholding tax and capital gains.
-The first 7,500 UVT of capital gains on housing may be exempt if you reinvest in another residential property within legal timeframes.
-Details depend on purchase value, improvements made, and time as owner — consult an accountant before closing.
+If you sell for more than you bought, the surplus may be subject to withholding tax (retefuente) and capital gains tax (ganancia ocasional).
+The first 7,500 UVT of capital gains on housing may be exempt if you reinvest in another residential property within the legal deadlines.
+The details depend on the purchase price, improvements made, and time as an owner — consult an accountant before closing.

 💬 Do you have questions?